 San Ramon Slope Stabilization

-Geopier SRT® Stops in Progress Slide and removes threat to major thoroughfare
+Geopier SRT® System Stops in Progress Slide and removes threat to major thoroughfare

 The landscaped slopes on either side of the right-of-way of Crow Canyon Road, a major thoroughfare in San Ramon, California, consist of expansive clay and are subject to creep and shallow slides.
 Sidewalks and thoroughfare pavement located at the toe of these slopes are threatened with the accumulation of mud and debris during high rainfall winter events.
 A shallow slide measured about 200 feet wide and extended about 50 feet uphill occurred after a severe winter rainstorm.
 Typically, the slide area would be covered with sheet plastic and wait until the summer months to be repaired using the “remove and replace earthwork method”.
 The cost of a repair of this magnitude including excavation, recompaction, and subdrainage installation typically is estimated to be $300,000.